frederic-santos/compendium-santos-2020-jasrep/Org_manuscript/README.md

 ### 1.2.
 Windows users
 1. Install [Docker](https://www.docker.com/products/docker-desktop) on your computer from its official website.
 2. To improve the way Emacs can be displayed on Windows 10, install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/).
+3. Make sure that Windows Powershell is installed and enabled on your computer.
+(It is natively installed on all Windows 10 machines: here is [a blog post that explains how to launch a Powershell console](https://winaero.com/blog/all-ways-to-open-powershell-in-windows-10/).)

 ## 2. Ways to reproduce the manuscript
 The full text of the manuscript, along with the embedded R code which produced each figure and table, can be consulted by opening the file [manuscript_outliers_Santos_2020.org](./manuscript_outliers_Santos_2020.org) directly through the GitLab interface online.